The Landscape of Agentic Reinforcement Learning for LLMs: A Survey: Introduction

 \paragraph{LLM Agents.} LLM-based agents represent an emerging paradigm in which LLMs act as autonomous or semi-autonomous decision-making entities~\citep{wang2025theoryagentstoolusedecisionmakers, system-2-survey}, capable of reasoning, planning, and executing actions in pursuit of complex goals.
-Recent surveys have sought to map this landscape from complementary perspectives.
-Luo et al.~\cite{luo2025largelanguagemodelagent} propose a methodology-centered taxonomy that connects architectural foundations, collaboration mechanisms, and evolutionary pathways, while Plaat et al.~\cite{plaat2025agentic} emphasize the core capabilities of reasoning, acting, and interacting as defining features of \textit{agentic} LLMs.
-Tool use, encompassing retrieval-augmented generation (RAG) and API utilization, is a central paradigm, extensively discussed in Li et al.~\cite{li2024reviewprominentparadigmsllmbased} and further conceptualized by Wang et al.~\cite{wang2024toolsanywaysurveylanguage}.
-Planning and reasoning strategies form another pillar, with surveys such as Masterman et al.~\cite{masterman2024landscapeemergingaiagent} and Kumar et al.~\cite{kumar2025llmposttrainingdeepdive} highlighting common design patterns like plan-execute-reflect loops, while Tao et al.~\cite{tao2024surveyselfevolutionlargelanguage} extend this to self-evolution, where agents iteratively refine knowledge and strategies without substantial human intervention.
-Other directions explore collaborative, cross-modal, and embodied settings, from multi-agent systems~\cite{aratchige2025llmsworkingharmonysurvey} to multimodal integration~\cite{durante2024agentaisurveyinghorizons}, and brain-inspired architectures with memory and perception~\cite{liu2025advanceschallengesfoundationagents}.
+Recent surveys have sought to map this landscape from complementary perspectives.~\cite{luo2025largelanguagemodelagent} propose a methodology-centered taxonomy that connects architectural foundations, collaboration mechanisms, and evolutionary pathways, while~\cite{plaat2025agentic} emphasizes the core capabilities of reasoning, acting, and interacting as defining features of \textit{agentic} LLMs.
+Tool use, encompassing retrieval-augmented generation (RAG) and API utilization, is a central paradigm, extensively discussed in~\cite{li2024reviewprominentparadigmsllmbased} and further conceptualized by~\cite{wang2024toolsanywaysurveylanguage}.
+Planning and reasoning strategies form another pillar, with surveys such as~\cite{masterman2024landscapeemergingaiagent} and~\cite{kumar2025llmposttrainingdeepdive} highlighting common design patterns like plan-execute-reflect loops, while~\cite{tao2024surveyselfevolutionlargelanguage} extend this to self-evolution, where agents iteratively refine knowledge and strategies without substantial human intervention.
+Other directions explore collaborative, cross-modal, and embodied settings, from multi-agent systems~\citep{aratchige2025llmsworkingharmonysurvey} to multimodal integration~\citep{durante2024agentaisurveyinghorizons}, and brain-inspired architectures with memory and perception~\citep{liu2025advanceschallengesfoundationagents}.